hwipl/eggdrop-scripts/README.md

 ## Requirements

-The scripts are written for the IRC bot [Eggdrop](http://eggheads.org) in the programming language [Tcl](https://tcl.tk).
+All scripts are written for the IRC bot [Eggdrop](http://eggheads.org) in the programming language [Tcl](https://tcl.tk).
 The tested versions are:

 * Eggdrop 1.8.4
 * TCL 8.6

-You need an IRC server to test the bot with these scripts.
-You can use a public one or run your own.
-The scripts were tested with the IRC server [InspIRCd](https://www.inspircd.org).
-If you want to interact with the bot and the scripts, you need an IRC client.
-The scripts were tested with the client [irssi](https://irssi.org).
-The tested versions are:

-* InspIRCd 3.4.0
-* irssi 1.2.2

 The script `funwar.tcl` requires a [PostgreSQL](https://www.postgresql.org)
 server.
 Additionally, the script depends on the PostgreSQL library `libpq` to